 Different parts of the world ring in the New Year in various ways.
 Research New Year's Eve traditions and customs for several countries, choosing a few customs to work into your own evening.
 Kids will love trying new things and learning about how people around the world party.

-• Go Greek and make a traditional Vaselopita, or cake, decorated with blue and white details.
+- Go Greek and make a traditional Vasilopita, or cake, decorated with blue and white details.
 Play a few Greek folk games during your Greek New Year's party portion of the evening.

-• Celebrate the Chinese New Year by gathering the gang and cleaning the house before the clock strikes midnight.
-Chinese people believe this tradition rids homes of negative energy.
+- Celebrate the Lunar New Year by gathering the gang and cleaning the house before the clock strikes midnight.
+Many people in Asia believe this tradition rids homes of negative energy.
 Decorate one room in red and serve up some extra-long Asian noodles as part of your New Year's Eve meal.

 It's New Year's, Baby